T-Troll/alienfx-tools/Doc/alienfx-gui.md

 `Haptics` tab set up parameters for Haptics effect mode.
 This effect mode get audio stream from default output or input device (you can select it at the "Audio Source" block), then made a real-time spectrum analysis.
 After that, spectrum powers grouped into 20 groups using octave scale.
-For each light found into the system, you can define frequencies diapason(s) it should react, as well as color for Lowest Hi power level into frequency group.
+For each light found into the system, you can define Group of frequency diapason(s) it should react, as well as color for Lowest Hi power level into frequency group.
 If more, then one group is selected, power will be calculated as a medium power level across of them.
+Use "+" and "-" buttons to add frequancy group, then select frequances for this group.
 It's also possible to compress diapason if group always not so or so high powered - use low-level and high-level sliders.
 Low-level slider define minimum power to react (all below will be treated as zero), and Hi-level slider defines maximum level (all above will be treated as maximum).
 "Clear” button set all colors to black and sliders to default value.
 "Gauge" checkbox - change behavour for groups only.
 If Gauge on, all lights in group works as a peak indicator (hi-color below power level, low-color above power level, mixed in between).